chongdashu/face-follow-mouse-cursor/README.md

 - Use `model_q4f16.onnx` (235 MB) instead of larger variants
 - Consider using Depth Anything V2 Small if available (smaller base model)
 - Check if your hosting/CDN has file size limits

+**Model not loading on Vercel:**
+- Check browser console for errors
+- Verify the CDN URL is accessible: `curl -I https://huggingface.co/onnx-community/depth-anything-v2-small/resolve/main/onnx/model.onnx`
+- Check network tab - model should download from CDN
+- If using Vercel Blob, verify `BLOB_READ_WRITE_TOKEN` is set correctly

+**Slow model loading:**
+- The model is ~235MB, first load will take time
+- Subsequent loads are cached by browser
+- Consider using a smaller quantized model if needed

+**CORS errors:**
+- Hugging Face CDN supports CORS
+- If using custom CDN, ensure CORS headers are set

 ### Testing Without a Model